 Really, really enjoyed those two days – we all felt very refreshed and inspired.
 I have my little pot on my desk to remind me of the wonderful experience.
 Simon M, Brighton.

 Like our Wild Basketry Courses, wild pottery is suitable for beginners as well as those with experience.
-Groups are kept small (max.
-10 people) to support your learning.
+Groups are kept small (max 12 people) to support your learning and ensure individual attention.

 *16-18 year olds are welcome on the adult courses if accompanied by a participating, responsible adult.

-You can see at a glance which courses are coming up on our listings page, and sign up to our newsletter to be kept up to date with things.
+See what’s on offer on our calendar page, and sign up to our newsletter to be kept up to date with new courses etc.

 Tutor Ruby Taylor: a qualified teacher with over 15 years experience, Ruby’s appreciated for her ability to teach the techniques of wild pottery with clarity, patience and humour.
 Her courses are popular for their relaxed and inclusive atmosphere.
 From both formal training and her own experimentation, Ruby has a breadth and depth of knowledge, and works mainly with hand-building techniques.
 Read more about Ruby.